Skip to Main Content

 Student Billing Statement (Early June)

 Your student account contains a listing of all the charges associated with your registered classes for the semester.
-Any/all financial aid, personal payments, and other credits are reflected within the student account for each semester, and can be settled with the Bursar’s Office.
+Any/all financial aid, personal payments, and other credits are reflected within the student account for each semester and can be settled with the Bursar’s Office.
 Now that you are registered for classes, a billing statement will be available online.
 Student bills are emailed to your Eagles Email.
-You may view and pay your student bill online through My Records.
-From the Main Menu, select My Student Bill and My Student Bill (view your student bill) one more time, you will then be directed to Transact billing to view and pay your bill.
+You may view and pay your student bill online through My Records (select Student, then Student Bill).
+You will then be directed to Transact billing to view and pay your bill.

 Student ID & Parking